Embossing or Debossing – Which is better?

 While there are no strict and swift guidelines, embossing or debossing is most effective for drawing attention to a specific area rather than throughout the entire item.
 But embossing a design across a complete side of a small printed object, like an invitation or business card, can give a sophisticated touch.

-The largest elements of a multi-level embossing pattern should be the ones with the deepest cuts.
+The largest elements of a multi-level embossing pattern should be the ones with the deepest depressions.

 check circle